What Is a Tasting Note? A Simple Guide for Wine Beginners

 You remember what you liked

-Instead of “I liked that one wine in the blue bottle…,” you get: “I like citrusy, high-acid whites.”
+Instead of saying, “I liked that one wine in the blue bottle,” you get something much more useful: “I like citrusy, high-acid white wines.”

 You learn your palate